Community Table: How to Talk to Your Medical Provider

 JT: I was feeling sick and my parents were like, “Hey, you’re thirsty, drink as much of these very sugary drinks, either orange juice or Sprite, as you want.”
 We ended up going on a family trip to Guatemala, and I was throwing up a lot, I passed out a couple of times, and they were like, “Okay, we’ll take you to the doctor.”
 Went to my PCP.
 My family and a lot of people from where I’m from have a very rural mindset about seeing physicians, it’s not usually healthcare maintenance, it’s not usually routine, it’s like, “Okay, I’m going to go to the doctor if I’m in real trouble.”

-He said he could smell the ketones on my breath, checked my sugar, and diagnosed me.
+He said he could smell the ketones on my breath, checked my sugar and diagnosed me.
 At the time he said, “You got to go to the ED right now.”
 My mom was an occupational therapist so she was crying a lot and kind of experiencing a little bit of self-blame and she was beating herself up for not recognizing the symptoms.
-At the time I felt more responsibility for just making sure she was okay and so I didn’t even really process at the time was Type I1diabetes meant.
+At the time I felt more responsibility for just making sure she was okay and so I didn’t even really process at the time what type 1 diabetes meant.
 I didn’t know anyone who had it.
-My dad at the time wasn’t a diabetic, but he later became a Type 2 diabetic, and I have a lot of people in my family who are Type II, but I had no idea what Type I meant.
+My dad at the time wasn’t a diabetic, but he later became a person with type 2 diabetes, and I have a lot of people in my family who are type 2, but I had no idea what type 1 meant.

 I had no idea when I left the doctor’s office that I was going to be needing insulin, he didn’t give me any resources.
 I had no idea that I was going to need some medication for the rest of my life.
 There were no specialists where I lived, so I would have to drive an hour and a half to see a peds-endo, who was the only endocrinologist in the area.

 Has anyone ever helped you advocate for yourself and your health?